NhatPham123tm/SoftwareDesign_Project/README.md

 ---

 ## **🔧 Setup and Run the Project**
-Run "pip install -r requirements.txt" for Windows
+- pip install -r requirements.txt    for Windows
+- pip3 install -r requirements.txt    for MacOs

 ### **1 Create your local empty PostgreSQL database **